The impact of the Large Magellanic Cloud on dark matter direct detection signals: Implications for dark matter direct detection

 The general implications of the LMC for the exclusion limits on the DM-electron scattering cross section are similar to the DM-nucleus scattering, although the effect is smaller in the former case.
 As it can be seen from figure~\ref{fig:Si_electron_merged}, for all three choices of the DM form factor, the exclusion limits of the MW+LMC distribution at the LMC's pericenter approach and the present day MW-LMC show a shift towards smaller DM masses and lower DM-electron cross sections compared to the isolated MW.
 As expected, the shift becomes larger for smaller DM masses, where the experiment probes larger $v_{\rm min}$.
-In particular, at $m_\chi \sim 1$~MeV, the exclusion limit for the MW+LMC distribution at the present day snapshot is lower by up to a factor $\sim 4$ compared to the isolated MW.
-For DM masses below a few MeV, the exclusion limit is shifted by a fraction of MeV towards smaller masses for all three choices of the DM form factor.
+In particular, the exclusion limit for the MW+LMC distribution at the present day snapshot is lower than the isolated MW exclusion limit by up to a factor $\sim 4$ at $m_\chi \sim 1$~MeV, and by up to a factor $\sim 50$ at $m_\chi \sim 0.6$~MeV.
+For DM masses below a few MeV and at fixed cross sections, the exclusion limit is shifted by a fraction of MeV towards smaller masses for all three choices of the DM form factor.